freshworks/crayons/src/components/spinner/readme.md

 # Spinner (fw-spinner)
-fw-spinner displays a continuous loader on the UI, to indicate that a system is processing an entity.
+fw-spinner displays a continuous loader on the user interface, to indicate that a system is processing an entity.

 ## Usage